Novorossiya (confederation)

-The concept of "Novorossiya" emerged in public discourse along with the beginning of conflict in east Ukraine.
-Referring to the historic Novorossiya, a former imperial Russian territory conquered from the Cossacks and the Ottomans in which Russian settlers were encouraged to settle, Russia promoted this New Russia concept as a new identity for the Ukrainian breakaway republics of Donetsk and Luhansk.
+The concept of "Novorossiya" emerged in public discourse with the beginning of the Donbas war in eastern Ukraine.
+Referring to the historic Novorossiya, a former imperial Russian territory conquered from the Cossacks and the Ottomans in which Russian settlers were encouraged to settle, Russia promoted the Novorossiya concept as a new identity for the Ukrainian breakaway republics of Donetsk and Luhansk.

-The two constituent republics of the proposed confederation had limited diplomatic recognition, while the Ukrainian government classified them as terrorist groups and initially referred to their territory as the Anti-terrorist Operation Zone.
+The two constituent republics of the confederation had no diplomatic recognition, while the Ukrainian government classified them as terrorist groups and initially referred to their territory as the Anti-terrorist Operation Zone.
 The creation of Novorossiya was declared on 22 May 2014, and one month later spokesmen of both republics declared their merger into a confederal "Union of People's Republics".
-Within a year, the project was suspended: on 1 January 2015, founding leadership announced the project has been put on hold, and on 20 May the constituent members announced the freezing of the political project.
+Within a year, the project was suspended: on 1 January 2015, the founding leadership announced the project had been put on hold, and on 20 May the constituent members announced the freezing of the political project.

 Background

-The historical Novorossiya was a territory of the Russian Empire formed from the Crimean Khanate and the Zaporozhian Sich, which was under a mutual condominium of the Russian Empire and the Polish–Lithuanian Commonwealth.
-The territory had been annexed several years after the Treaty of Küçük Kaynarca concluded the Russo-Turkish War in 1774.
-Novorossiya initially included today's Southern Ukraine as well as some parts of today's Russia such as Kuban.
-The modern Russian Black Sea coast that was occupied by the Russian Tsardom from native Circassians under the military protection of the Ottoman Empire was not conquered until 1829 and was ceded to Russia in the 1829 Treaty of Adrianople.

-The Donetsk–Krivoy Rog Soviet Republic was invoked during the war in Donbas (started 2014), when the legislature of the unrecognized separatist Donetsk People's Republic (DPR) adopted a memorandum on 5 February 2015 declaring itself the successor to the Donetsk–Krivoy Rog Soviet Republic, and Artyom as a founding father.

-The region was soon colonized by Ukrainian, Romanian, Russian, German, Greek, Bulgarian, Jewish, and other settlers.
-The major cities were Odesa, Kherson, Mykolaiv, and Novorossiisk (now called Dnipro).
-In 1802, the governorate of Novorossiya was split into three governorates.

-Most of the 18th century Novorossiya was incorporated in 1917 into the newly proclaimed Ukrainian People's Republic.
-After the defeat of pro-independence Ukrainians in the Ukrainian–Soviet War, the Soviet government confirmed that Southern Ukraine was part of the Ukrainian Soviet Socialist Republic.

-The Novorossiya movement made its appearance in Odesa in August 1990.
-The movement, known as the Democratic Union of Novorossiya, argued that given the separate ethnos of the region it should have an autonomous status within a federated Ukrainian state.
-It campaigned for "special state status" within "the historical boundaries of Novorossiya" (at the time Odesa, Mykolaiv, Kherson, Dnipropetrovsk, and Crimean Oblasts, and also part of the Dniester region of the Moldavian Soviet Socialist Republic).
-It failed, however, to gain popular support.